Lohar Projects is Brooklyn-based arts and culture advising agency founded in 2019 by Sheetal Prajapati.

 Principal & Founder

 I am an arts professional with over 18 years of experience in the creative and cultural sectors.
 I have worked within and with arts and cultural organizations of all sizes, supporting creativity and expression as an arts administrator, educator, program curator, advisor, and engagement expert.
 I spend time with creative people at all stages in their careers as a mentor, advisor, and teacher.
-Currently, I serve on Faculty in the Masters of Fine Arts program at School of Visual Arts and am a founding board member of Art + Feminism.
-This year, I am also thrilled to have signed with Serendipty Literary Agency in New York and am working on two exciting book projects.
+Currently, I am serving as the Interim Managing Director of Common Field, on Faculty in the Masters of Fine Arts program at School of Visual Arts and am Board Chair at Art + Feminism.
+In 2020, I am also thrilled to have joined the NEW INC community as a dedicated mentor.

 Trained as an arts administrator and practicing as an educator and artist, I bring both a creative and strategic approach to advising with a focus on fostering a collaborative process with clients.
 Specialities include arts education (all ages), public engagement, social practice, artist initiatives, audience development, visitor services, staff development and structuring, strategic partnerships, organizational administration/planning and vision and planning meeting faciliation.

 I regularly give talks and workshops and work across the field in a range of capacities.
-You can learn more about the full scope of my experience at sheetalprajapati.com.
+You can learn more about my experience and projects at sheetalprajapati.com.

 Art + Feminism